 (b) Intentionally disclosing a professional secret or intentionally disclosing a privileged communication except as either act may otherwise be required by law.

-(c) Committing false, fraudulent, deceptive or misleading advertising by a doctor of medicine or the doctor's staff, employer or representative.
+(c) Committing false, fraudulent, deceptive or misleading advertising by a doctor of medicine or the doctor of medicine's staff, employer or representative.

 (d) Committing a felony, whether or not involving moral turpitude, or a misdemeanor involving moral turpitude.
 In either case, conviction by any court of competent jurisdiction or a plea of no contest is conclusive evidence of the commission.